barcek/compost/README.md

 Recycle Docker commands.

+A CLI tool for command storage, rerun and modification, with type annotation and a self-test.

 ## Why?

 For the flexibility of single containers with the more preset approach of Compose.
+Useful for learning what Docker can do without the initial overhead of remembering specific commands, and once comfortable as a tool for iterating towards a preferred container set.

 ## How?